A group of helper functions for manipulating and cleaning a MultiAssayExperiment

 SummarizedExperiment are retained, with a warning emitted if

 the values are different.
-For mode="replace"
+For mode="replace", the

 MultiAssayExperiment metadata replaces that of the

-SummarizedExperiment, while for mode="none"
+SummarizedExperiment, while for mode="none",

 no replacement or appending is performed.

-function allows the user to conveniently change the
+The renamePrimary function allows the user to conveniently change the

 actual names of the primary biological units as seen in

-allows the user to change the
+rownames(colData). renameColname allows the user to change the

 a single numeric or character value.
-See colnames<-
+See colnames<- method for

-renaming multiple colnames in a MultiAssayExperiment
+renaming multiple colnames in a MultiAssayExperiment.

-The splitAssays
+splitAssays

-method separates columns in each of the assays based
+The splitAssays method separates columns in each of the assays based

-can be generated using
+on the hitList input.
+The hitList can be generated using

-helper function.
+the makeHitList helper function.
 To use the makeHitList

 helper, the user should input a list of patterns that will match on the